Saturday, August 18, 2012

 Homelink Aluminum Fountain Pen's

 A small fountain pen company that lasted less than a decade was broke apart by the strain of war.
-Homelink pens are known to be aluminum, though i do suspect hard rubber pens to be made by them as well, as most pens overseas at that time were hard rubber.
+Homelink pens are known to be aluminum, though I do suspect hard rubber know now plastic pens were produced due to the strain on materials during the war effort.

 Tuesday, August 7, 2012